IndrajeetPatil/ggstatsplot/README.md

   caption = expression(                           # caption text for the plot
     paste(italic("Note"), ": this is a demo")
   ),
-  sample.size.label = FALSE,                      # turn off display of sample sizes on the x-axes ggtheme = ggplot2::theme_grey(),                # choosing a different theme palette = "Set1",                               # choosing a different color palette messages = FALSE
+  ggtheme = ggplot2::theme_grey(),                # choosing a different theme
+  palette = "Set1",                               # choosing a different color palette
+  messages = FALSE